unm-digital-history/campus-history/essays/lobo-statues/index.md

 {% include aside.html class="right" text="
 _You know, quite often after looking at something for ten years, you want to disown authorship.
 But on the contrary, I look back on my work ten years later and I'm still proud I made him._ - John Tatschl [^tatschl quote]" %}

 Unlike the lobo statue in Tight Grove, Tatschl's _Lobo_ does not conform to a realistic style.
 Rather, the _Lobo_ reflects "the mechanized streamlined artistic styles utilized by some post-war Modernist artists."[^libguides] Aside from the abstraction, the _Lobo_ measures larger than the Mexican grey wolf at approximately 4 feet high and 7 1/2 feet long.
 Tatschl, in a 1961 interview for the _New Mexico Lobo_, stated he believed the statue to be the only bronze statue between El Paso and Denver.
-Now Tatschl's lobo is one of many bronze statues on campus alone.
+Today, Tatschl's lobo is one of many bronze statues on campus alone.

 ### Construction of the Lobo

 {% include figure.html class="img-left" width="48%" caption="Tatschl beside the statue during installation.[^tatschl]" src="lobo-installation-2.jpg" %}

 Approached by either the student government or the fraternities and sororities on campus, Tatschl was commissioned by a university group to create a plan for the statue in the spring of 1947.
-The student group wanted to erect a memorial statue to honor the students and alumni who lost their lives during World War II.
-By homecoming of the same year, he completed the statue.
+The student group wanted to erect a memorial statue to honor the students and alumni who lost their lives during World War II.[^archive] By homecoming of the same year, he completed the statue.
 The bronze lobo was constructed in half a year for just $2800.
 When the statue was relocated in 1961, the cost of the new pedestal and hoists to move the statue was roughly $600.

 Various delays pushed back the statue's dedication, including difficulty fundraising.
 Following the Lobo War Memorial dance sponsored by the Interfraternity Council on November 7, funds were finally secured.
 The statue was presented to the University President J.P.
 Wernette during the half-time activities of the New Mexico-West Texas football game on November 29, 1947.